Cafú (footballer, born 1993)

-Carlos Miguel Ribeiro Dias (born 26 February 1993), known as Cafú, is a Portuguese professional footballer who plays as a midfielder for Süper Lig club Kasımpaşa.
+Carlos Miguel Ribeiro Dias (born 26 February 1993), known as Cafú, is a Portuguese professional footballer who plays as a midfielder for Cypriot First Division club AEL Limassol.

 He played in Portugal, France, Poland, Greece, England and Turkey, winning two Ekstraklasa and Super League Greece titles with Legia Warsaw and Olympiacos respectively, as well as a double with both of those teams.

 Cafú represented Portugal at youth level.

 Club career

 Benfica

 Born in Guimarães of Bissau-Guinean descent, Cafú joined local Vitória's youth system at the age of 11, signing with Benfica four years later and going on to complete his development there.
 He started playing as a striker, but later shifted to a defensive midfielder role.

 On 19 September 2012, whilst with Benfica B, Cafú made his debut as a professional, coming on as a 46th-minute substitute for Cláudio Correa and scoring the 2–2 equaliser away against Tondela in the Segunda Liga.
 It was his only goal of the season, in seven starts.